phpservermon/phpservermon/INSTALL.md

 The update script has been designed to prevent itself from running multiple times.
 It has a maximum timeout of 10 minutes.
 After that the script is assumed dead and the cronjob will run again.
 If you want to change the 10 minutes timeout, find the constant "PSM_CRON_TIMEOUT" in src/includes/psmconfig.inc.php.

+## Troubleshooting

+If you have problems setting up or accessing your monitor and do not know why, enable debug mode to turn on error reporting.
+To enable debug mode, add the following line to your config.php file:

+    define('PSM_DEBUG', true);